Professional Development for Teachers

 Getting to the Core through Economics and History: A Conference for Middle and High School Teachers in Illinois and Missouri (6-12)

-Register now for this first-ever joint conference of Econ Illinois, the Missouri Council on Economic Education, and the Federal Reserve Bank of St. Louis that offers a wealth of materials and programs that will satisfy the Common Core State Standards and engage your students in exciting, active lessons.
-Each participant will receive a copy of Virtual Economics and The Federal Reserve and the Financial Crisis: Lectures by Ben S. Bernanke.
-Registration for the June 17 conference is free and reduced-rate hotel accommodations are available through May 26th.
+The first-ever joint conference of Econ Illinois, the Missouri Council on Economic Education, and the Federal Reserve Bank of St. Louis offered a wealth of materials and programs that satisfy the Common Core State Standards and engage students in exciting, active lessons.
+Each participant received a copy of Virtual Economics as well as The Federal Reserve and the Financial Crisis: Lectures by Ben S. Bernanke.

 SMG On-Site Training (Grades 4-12)